Samatha Beginners' Class

 Samatha means calm.
 Using the breath we can gradually learn how to calm the body and mind.

-The class introduces you to a basic Samatha technique of meditation practice using attention to the breath, based on the Buddha’s teaching on mindfulness of breathing.
-It has a number of structured stages to help gradually and gently train the mind.
+The class introduces you to a meditation practice based on the Buddha’s teaching on mindfulness of breathing.
+The practice is developed by stages, step by step, leading to greater calm and awareness through attending to the breath.

 Instruction on the technique is given to the group and there will be the chance for questions and group discussion as part of each session.
 Since everybody’s meditation experience is different, there is also the opportunity to discuss your practice with the teacher individually after the group sitting.

-The Friends Meeting House, 188 Woodhouse Lane, Leeds, LS2 9DX
+The class is held at the Friends Meeting House, 188 Woodhouse Lane, Leeds, LS2 9DX

-The Friends Meeting House is on the east side (on the right coming from Leeds city centre) of Woodhouse Lane at the junction with St Mark's Street.
+The Friends Meeting House (Carlton Hill Quaker Meeting House) is on the east side (on the right coming from Leeds city centre) of Woodhouse Lane at the junction with St Mark's Street.

 By car, if you turn into St. Mark's street there is a small car park on the right.